Each mock service contains several reactions.

 3 And so on.

-As already mentioned, the responses are matched in order of their appearance on the list.
+As already mentioned, the reactions are matched in order of their appearance on the list.

-To change the order of responses, drag and drop a response to its new place using the reorder control :
+To change the order of reactions, drag and drop a reaction to its new place using the reorder control :

 It is a common situation when development provides a request/response pair saying, “This is our request, and this is the response we want to have.”